Diving in the British Virgin Islands

 Probably more than any other Caribbean island, pirates and pirate lore have become an indelible part of the fabric of life in the British Virgin Islands.
 Pirates from Blackbeard to Henry Morgan, and their exploits, are celebrated in the BVI's with a strong reverence.
 There are numerous places, such as Norman and Dead Chest Island, with rumors of lost pirate gold.
 The islands also have become renowned places to sail, with many secluded and quiet coves and bays throughout to drop anchor and enjoy that certain freedom offered by sailing the whims of the wind.
 The British Virgin Islands has several bars that are only accessible by boat, too.
 Carnival is widely celebrated in late July and there are numerous festivals throughout the year that celebrate culture, music, food, heritage, and dance.

-Electricity in St. Vincent is 110/220volts, 60 cycles, so no adapter will be needed for US visitors.
-The country code for the British Virgin Islands is 284 and direct dial service is fast and clear.
+Electricity in St. Vincent is 110/220volts, 60 cycles, so U.S. appliances and electronics do not need an adapter.
+The area code/country code for the British Virgin Islands is 284.
 Check with your service provider for long distance/roaming information and costs.
-Internet service is available at the larger hotels and resort and at Internet cafes.
+WiFi is available at most resorts and some restaurants and bars.

 Language & Currency